solidfire/solidfire-cli/README.md

 Description:

-Gets protocol endpoints in the systemIf protocolEndpointIDs isn't specified all protocol endpointsare returned.
+Gets protocol endpoints in the system If protocolEndpointIDs isn't specified all protocol endpoints are returned.
 Else the supplied protocolEndpointIDs are.

 Options: